-The ATMMTP is an eight-part comprehensive midwifery education program whose curriculum is based on the Midwives Alliance of North America's standards for practice and "Core Competencies for Basic Midwifery Practice", and incorporates and NARM educational requirements.
-These requirements are met through a variety of methods, including home and internet based coursework, required reading, and research and community projects.
-Each of the 8 parts, or modules, ends with classroom time in the form of 2 or 3 day mandatory workshops where review, application, integration, and testing occur.
-The Program's expected completion period is approximately 34 months, including the required clinical training.
+The ATMMTP is an eight-part comprehensive midwifery education program utilizing direct assessment of student learning.
+Curriculum is based on the Midwives Alliance of North America standards for practice and "Core Competencies for Basic Midwifery Practice", and incorporates NARM educational requirements.
+These requirements are met through a variety of methods, including flexible but structured home and internet based coursework, required reading, research, and community projects.
+Each of the 8 parts, or modules, ends with classroom time in the form of mandatory workshops where review, application, integration, and examination occur.
+The program's expected completion period is approximately 34 months, including the required clinical component.

 The academic portion of the ATMMTP is divided into eight (8) Study Modules with related workshops.